kervi/kervi/_doc/hal.rst

 GPIO
 ----

 Access to GPIO is done via the kervi.hal module.
-When Kervi starts it scans for installed Kervi platform drivers and loads the GPIO driver.
+When your Kervi application starts it scans for installed Kervi platform drivers and loads the GPIO driver.

 .. code-block:: python